uark-backend-class/capstone-DueyTran/README.md

 Shogun Inventory API

-The problems I'm trying to solve.
+The problems I'm trying to solve...

 1. Make tracking and ordering inventory easier.